Lee and Karen Duquette,

 Limber Pine and hoodoos

-Below: Thanks to Karen Duquette's zoom lens, some great close-ups of the hoodoos were captured.
+Below: Thanks to Karen Duquette's zoom lens on her camera, some great close-ups of the hoodoos were captured.

 close-up of hoodoos with zoom camera